6 Tips for Coping with Cancer Over the Holidays

 The holidays can be a sensitive time for anyone coping with cancer.
 Keeping these tips in mind may ease your stress and make for a special holiday season.

-Sandra Sabatka, LMSW, senior social worker at the James P. Wilmot Cancer Center, has more than 12 years of experience in oncology social work helping patients, their family members, and their friends manage the emotional, financial, social, and other non-medical concerns that may accompany cancer diagnosis and treatment.
+Sandra Sabatka, LMSW, senior social worker at the Wilmot Cancer Institute, has more than 13 years of experience in oncology social work helping patients, their family members, and their friends manage the emotional, financial, social, and other non-medical concerns that may accompany cancer diagnosis and treatment.